meyerauslander/My-Zmanim-Wordpress-Widget/README.md

     * To add your next comment, click on "Add New".
 To view or edit a previous comment, click on "Edit Previous" etc.
     * Be sure to save your changes before clicking to a different comment.
 * display_zmanim Shortcode function
-	* use the following format:  for example [display_zmanim zip="44122" zman="SunriseDefault" offset=0].
+	* Use the following format:  for example [display_zmanim zip="44122" zman="SunriseDefault" offset=0].
 See includes/myZmanimAPI.php for names of other Zmanim.  “offset” is a whole number of minutes to be added to the requested zman (it can be negative).
+* Transient Management
+    * Go To the "Admin Dashboard".
+Then select the "Zmanim Information Manager" screen under the "Settings" Menu (The same screen as in step 1 of setup).
+    * Chose the transient to delete from the dropdown menu.
+    * Click on "Delete Transient".
+You should receive a message telling you if it was successfully deleted or not.

 # Dependencies
 My Zmanim API needs files "php_soap.dll" and "php_openssl.dll" they may need to be enabled in the php.ini by your server systems administrator.
 The "My Zmanim login info" screen automatically tells the user whether these files are enabled or not.